MrQR-me/docs/FormBuilder/Create.md

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_Create_New.png "Create Form")

-Your new form is now created and will open in the `Form Settings` Window.
+Your new form is now created and will open in the `Form Settings`Panel.
 You can start building you form by firstly adding [Sections](https://docs.mrqr.me/FormBuilder/Section) then [Content](https://docs.mrqr.me/FormBuilder/Content)